SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.0-add-fiori-elements-ui/README.md

 4. Enter the SSO Passcode and click on **Sign In**

-5. Select your **Cloud Foundry Target** by choosing the CF org and space of your trial account.
+5. Select your **Cloud Foundry Target** by choosing the CF org and space of your trial account, and click "Apply".

 ## 2. Generate the UI with an SAP Fiori Elements template